University of California-Santa Cruz logo

 Key Highlights

-• Designated an "R1: Doctoral University – Very high research activity" and a member of the Association of American Universities.
+• Designated as an "R1: Doctoral University – Very high research activity" and a member of the Association of American Universities.

 Timeline